YanShynkevich/public/help/visualize/viewers/map.md

 # Map viewer

 Map viewer shows geographic data on a map.
-It recognizes geographic data from your dataset or opens files in the geographic data display formats.
+It recognizes geographic data from a table or opens files in the geographic data display formats.
 You can overlay data from multiple files using map layers.

 ## Add a map viewer

 1. Go to **Tables** and expand the **Viewers** panel.
 1. Locate the **Map Viewer** icon and click it.

-When you add a map viewer to a dataset, it recognizes columns with geographic semantic types and converts rows to the points on a map.
+When you add a map viewer, it recognizes columns with geographic semantic types and converts rows to the points on a map.
 All data relevant to a data point is shown in a tooltip.